Syndergaard, Mets break out in 12-2 rout of Blue Jays

 Blue Jays: SS Troy Tulowitzki (right heel) began running on an anti-gravity treadmill.
 He is taking grounders hit at him and will progress to live batting practice this week before a follow-up appointment with his surgeon next week. ...
 SS Aledmys Diaz (sprained right ankle) is hitting and running on the anti-gravity treadmill at the team's complex in Florida.
 RHP Marcus Stroman (right shoulder fatigue) will report there on Thursday. ...
 OF-1B Steve Pearce (strained left oblique) reported improvement but isn't ready to begin baseball activities. ...
 OF Randal Grichuk (sprained right knee) is running and going through outfield drills.

 Mets: Cespedes sat out after an MRI revealed a mild right hip flexor strain.
-GM Sandy Alderson said the team will decide in the next couple of days whether to put the All-Star outfielder on the 10-day disabled list.
-Cespedes has been dealing with the nagging injury for more than a week, though he's described it as discomfort in his quadriceps. ...
-Frazier (strained left hamstring) is eligible to come off the 10-day DL on Friday. ...
-RHP Anthony Swarzak (strained left oblique), RHP Hansel Robles (sprained right knee), C Kevin Plawecki (broken left hand) and INF T.J.
-Rivera (Tommy John surgery) are rehabbing in Florida.
+GM Sandy Alderson said the team will decide in the next few days whether to put the All-Star outfielder on the 10-day disabled list.
+Cespedes has been dealing with the nagging injury for more than a week. ...
+Frazier (strained left hamstring) is eligible to come off the 10-day DL on Friday.

 UP NEXT